 Owner & Founder, Certified Professional OrganizerVickie Dellaquila achieved the Certified Professional Organizer in Chronic Disorganization (CPO-CD®) from the Institute for Challenging Disorganization (ICD).
 There is a relatively small number of professionals that have achieved this certificate, with Vickie being the first in Pittsburgh and Western Pennsylvania.
 Vickie has also earned the Master Trainer Designation from ICD-the highest educational training from ICD.
 She is also a Certified Professional Organizer®, receiving her certification in the inaugural class of 2007.
+Vickie is also a Certified Virtual Professional Organizer (CVPO).
 Vickie is the owner of Organization Rules® and has been a Professional Organizer since 2002!

 Sometimes, people get stuck in their life because of difficult situations such as divorce, death of a spouse, simply being overwhelmed, depression, or hoarding.
 Other illnesses such as diabetes, fibromyalgia, and chronic fatigue syndrome can compound issues with disorganization.
 The stuff can paralyze them and they can’t move forward.
 They need some help to get unstuck and to move forward in their life.
 Through her business, she has helped many clients get unstuck by de-cluttering, organizing, and simplifying their lives.
 She helps people to focus on what "stuff" they really want to keep in their life and what "stuff" to let go.
 Vickie also focuses on the financial and emotional costs of keeping all that stuff that is not used.